S-C-A-N/SCANsat/README.md

 ![][small-scan-color] | ![][small-scan-bw]

 The mapping interface consists of a small-ish map of the planet, as far as it has been scanned in your current game.
 It scans and updates quickly and shows positions of the active vessel, as well as other scanning vessels in orbit around the same planet.
 Orbital information is also provided.
 For a slower but more detailed view, see the **[big map][4]**.

+Note that the indicators flash blue when the gray-scale color option is selected on the big map.

 Be sure to remember to pack enough batteries, radioisotope generators, and solar panels.
 If you forget, you'll run out of electricity, you'll stop recording data, and you'll see useless static: